Ruslan-B/CrazyflieDotNet/README.md

-# fork of CrazyflieDotNet with support of logging and parameter systems for Crazyflie2
+# fork of CrazyflieDotNet with logging and parameter API for Crazyflie2
 Dot.NET libraries written in C# for Crazyflie Quadcopters and Crazyradios.

 This is fork of https://github.com/ckarcz/CrazyflieDotNet.